North Charleston Worker’s Comp Attorney

 Have a Workers’ Compensation Lawyer Review Your Settlement Offer

 Just because you claim is approved does not necessarily mean you will always receive the full amount of benefits that you deserve for your injuries and losses.
 This is especially the case with claims that involve longer-lasting benefits.
 Instead of paying regular benefits over an extended period of time, a workers’ compensation insurer will likely offer you a settlement of a lump sum payment.
-It is critical to have an attorney review any settlement offers before you accept them.
+It is critical to have a work injury lawyer review any settlement offers before you accept them.

 Settlement offers may seem like a lot of money because it may constitute years of estimated benefits.
 Many people may see a larger amount of money and may be inclined to immediately accept the offer.
 However, these offers can be low and may not be adequate to cover all of the medical costs and lost income you will incur in the future due to your injury.
 However, once you accept a settlement, your claim from that particular injury is closed and you will not have the right to go back and request additional funds once you realize the settlement was insufficient.

-An experienced workers’ compensation attorney will review your settlement offer and compare it with your estimated future expenses.
-If the offer is too low, your attorney can negotiate with your insurer to try to obtain a more appropriate offer for you.
+An experienced workers’ compensation law firm will review your settlement offer and compare it with your estimated future expenses.
+If the offer is too low, your North Charleston work injury attorney can negotiate with your insurer to try to obtain a more appropriate offer for you.

 Contact an Experienced South Carolina Workers’ Compensation Attorney To Discuss Your Claim Today

 When dealing with worker’s compensation there are many deadlines and there are many specific rules that must be met in order for your case to properly be presented to the members of a hearing panel.
 A hearing is the way to resolve problems between you and your employer’s representative.
 Because their representative will be very knowledgeable about workers compensation you need someone on your side who is also familiar with the law.
-If you or someone you love has been injured at work in North Charleston, South Carolina call The Hartman Law Firm, LLC, we are on your side and want to help.
+If you or someone you love has been injured at work in North Charleston, South Carolina call The Hartman Law Firm, LLC or schedule a free consultation online, we are on your side and want to help.